scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 The other API for accessing :code:`State` data is via a zero-copy, rank-local access to the state's data on either the GPU or CPU.
 On the CPU, we expose the buffers as :code:`numpy.ndarray`-like objects through provided hooks such as :code:`__array_ufunc__` and :code:`__array_interface__`.
-Similarly, on the GPU, we mock much of the CuPy's :cite:`zotero-593` :code:`ndarray` class if it is installed; however, at present the CuPy package provides fewer hooks, so our integration is more limited.
-Whether or not CuPy is installed though we use the :code:`__cuda_array_interace__` protocol for GPU access.
+Similarly, on the GPU we mock much of the CuPy's :cite:`zotero-593` :code:`ndarray` class if it is installed; however, at present the CuPy package provides fewer hooks, so our integration is more limited.
+Whether or not CuPy is installed, we use the :code:`__cuda_array_interace__` protocol for GPU access.
 This provides support for libraries such as numba's :cite:`lam.etal2015` GPU JIT and PyTorch :cite:`paszke.etal2019`.
 We chose to mock the interfaces of both NumPy and CuPy rather than just expose :code:`ndarray` objects directly out of consideration for memory safety.
 To ensure data integrity, we restrict the data to only be accessible within a specific context manager.
-Using HOOMD-blue's data buffers directly, this approach is much faster than using the snapshot API, but requires the user to deal the domain decomposition directly.
+This approach is much faster than using the snapshot API because it uses HOOMD-blue's data buffers directly, but it requires the user to deal directly with the domain decomposition.
 The example below modifies the previous example to instead use the zero-copy API.

 .. code-block:: python